 Now offering overnights and cookouts

-Billie is the heart and soul of Yellowstone Roughriders.
+Billie Taylor is the heart and soul of Yellowstone Roughriders.
 She bought YR back in 2018 and has turned it into what it is today.
 Look at the reviews and you will see her dedication to both horse and rider.
-Billie in her late teens headed west from Ohio and spent over a decade as a wrangler and corral manager in Yellowstone National Park.
-Horses took her all over the Rocky Mountains and Pacific Northwest, but the wildness of Yellowstone National Park always drew her back.
+In her late teens, Billie headed west from Ohio and spent over a decade as a wrangler and corral manager in Yellowstone National Park.
+Horses took her all over the Rocky Mountains and Pacific Northwest, but the wildness of Yellowstone National Park drew her back.
 Purchasing and operating Yellowstone Roughriders was her calling, fitting together the puzzle pieces of her passions: people, horses, and business.

 Miss Heather Jones – Operations & Guest Support